andrewsolomon/perl-chat/README.md

 The Perl Chat Community (PCC) reports to [The Perl Foundation](https://www.perlfoundation.org/) which is responsible for the Perl programming language and its supporting organizations.

+## Our mission

+Our mission is to build upon Perl’s reputation as a diverse and inclusive community by providing a clear route to support for Perl newcomers through popular online platforms.

+### The fine print

+To achieve our goals we have a clear [code of conduct](cc.md) and [conflict resolution process](crp.md)

 ### The Team

 **Andrew Solomon (London)**